DaintyJet/VCHAT_SEH/README.md

 ## Structured Exception Handler
-SEH is Windows' exception handling mechanism used in C programs; this is implemented using a singly-linked list of SEH `_EXCEPTION_REGISTRATION_RECORD`S on the stack.
+SEH is Windows' exception handling mechanism used in C programs; this is implemented using a singly-linked list of SEH `_EXCEPTION_REGISTRATION_RECORD`s on the stack.
 This singly linked list is known as the SEH chain, and each exception registration record corresponds to one exception that can be handled in the current process thread.
 Each `_EXCEPTION_REGISTRATION_RECORD` contains two elements: a *NEXT* pointer, which contains the address of the next `_EXCEPTION_REGISTRATION_RECORD`, and a pointer *Handler* that contains the address of the exception handler, which is a function pointer that tells the program what code should be executed when the exception corresponding to this record is raised.
 Each of these SEH records is stored on the stack, which, considering we have been discussing stack-based buffer overflows, should be concerning.

 Below is the structure of a SEH `_EXCEPTION_REGISTRATION_RECORD`.
 As mentioned before, this is stored on the stack of the currently executing thread.
 In a 32-bit process, each of the pointers contained within is 4 bytes; in a 64-bit process, each pointer is 8 bytes.

 ```
 typedef struct _EXCEPTION_REGISTRATION_RECORD